mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

             ...
 ```

-Since we are going to build a sbt project, we can use the official docker
+Since we are going to build an sbt project, we can use the official docker
 image for `openjdk8`

 ```yml